-1. LUBRICATING SYSTEM
+1.LUBRICATING SYSTEM

 Servicing of the engine oil or the oil filter element will affect on the engine performance as well as the engine life.
 Change the engine oil and the oil filter element periodically with the specified ones.
+(Refer to LUBRICANT at page 23 - 24)

-(1) Engine Oil and Oil Filter Element Change

-Engine oil change and oil filter element change must be made according to the following change schedule.
+(1) Engine Oil and Oil Filter Element Change Engine oil change and oil filter element change must be made according to the following change schedule.